 He points at his arm and asks me in English what they are, and I say goose bumps.
 He gets his chisel, runs it down the raised dark hair on his arm and repeats “Si, goose bumps”.

-Giuseppe pops another bottle, asks me about Brexit, and shows me a roll of toilet roll with Gonzalo Higuaín’s face on it.
+Giuseppe pops another bottle, asks me about Brexit, and shows me a roll of toilet paper with Gonzalo Higuaín’s face on it.

 THE LADS AND THE LASSES PLAYING CARDS